Vietnam Visa For Tourists: Complete Guide

 Here are step-by-step instructions to apply for Vietnam e-Visa.
 Please note that your passport must be valid for at least six months.

-Step 1: Prepare required documents.
+Step 1: Prepare the required documents.

 • One 4×6 passport photo in .jpg format with a white background, without glasses